saveenr/usql-tutorial/ch06-reading-and-writing-files.md

+# Reading and Writing Files

+## File paths with EXTRACT and OUTPUT

+EXTRACT and OUTPUT naturally have to identify the paths to the files they read or write.
+U-SQL supports three forms of file paths.

+**Relative paths**

+Example:

+`"/somefile.txt"`

+Paths that begin with "/" is interpreted as:

+* Relative the the root of the Local Data Root **during U-SQL Local Execution**
+* Relative the the root of the default store of the ADLA account **during U-SQL Cloud Execution**

+**Absolute Data Lake Store paths**

+`"adl://myadlsaccount.azuredatalakestore.net/somefile.txt"`

+**Absolute Windows Blob storage paths**

+`"wasb://container@storageaccount.blob.core.windows.net/somefile.txt"`

+## Built-in Extractors

+U-SQL has built-in Extractors to deal with CSV and TSV file.

+* `Extractors.Csv` - for comma-separated-value files
+* `Extractors.Tsv` - for tab-separated-value files

+## Built-in Outputters

+U-SQL has built-in Extractors to deal with CSV and TSV file.

+* `Outputters.Csv` - for comma-separated-value files
+* `Outputters.Tsv` - for tab-separated-value files

 ## Skipping Header Rows in Text Files

 With `Extractors.Csv` and `Extractors.Tsv` you can use the `skipFirstNRows` parameter to skip a number of lines at the beginning on a file.